Paying too much money upfront

 If that were to happen, the insurance company would reimburse the leasing company for the value of the car, but the money the customer paid upfront would likely not be refunded, he says.
 As a result, the consumer wouldn’t have a car, even though he or she spent a lot of money for the time period.

 Reed suggests that consumers not pay more than about $2,000 in advance.
 "In many cases, it makes sense to put nothing down," he says.

 If you pay less in advance, your monthly payment would be higher.
-But, consumers could take the "prepayment" cash and deposit it in an interest-bearing account instead.
+But consumers could take the "prepayment" cash and put it in an interest-bearing account instead.

-A lessee could then use the funds to help make the monthly lease payments, says Reed.
-But should something happen to the car before the end of the term, he wouldn't have to worry about the extra money being in the leasing company's possession.
+A lessee could then use the money to help make the monthly lease payments, says Reed.
+But should something happen to the vehicle before the end of the term, he or she wouldn't have to worry about the extra money being in the leasing company's possession.